barionleg/cesium.wiki.gs/Material-System-Details.md

    * A diffuse refractive material that also uses an environment map.
 Expose the two indices of refraction.
    * A Fresnel material - approximate, of course.
    * Include optional reflection and refractive maps for the above reflective and refractive materials, maybe Fresnel.
+* All materials should return the specular exponent.
+* All materials should return the emission color.
+   * Add a material for an emission map.

 ## Phase 2